inception-health/engineeringladders/Developer.md

   <img alt="Developer 1" src="charts/developer-1.png">
 </picture>

-- **Adopts**: actively learns and adopts the technology and tools defined by the team
+- **Expertise: Learns**: actively learns and adopts the technology and tools defined by the team
-- **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
+- **System: Enhances**: successfully pushes new features and bug fixes to improve and extend the system
-- **Learns**: quickly learns from others and consistently steps up when it is required
+- **People: Learns**: quickly learns from others and consistently steps up when it is required
-- **Follows**: follows the team processes, delivering a consistent flow of features to production
+- **Process: Follows**: follows the team processes, delivering a consistent flow of features to production
-- **Subsystem**: makes an impact on one or more subsystems or team pods
+- **Influence: Subsystem**: makes an impact on one or more subsystems or team pods

 ## D2 - Developer 2